Skip to Main Content

 Field experience coordinators are assigned to students by region and have expertise about possible practicum sites in areas where students are located or desire to practice.
 There are six Office of Field Experience staff members assigned to each region to assist and support students through the practicum application process.
 The staff are assigned by role, and each is responsible to review the various components of practicum applications.
 The Office of Field Experience staff are assigned to the following roles by region:

-• Nursing field experience coordinator: Responsible for ensuring the preceptor and field site meet the course requirements.
-This coordinator approves the preceptor/field site section of the application.
-This coordinator holds student appointments to provide support and guidance on preceptor and field site course requirements.
+• Nursing field experience coordinator: Responsible for ensuring the preceptor and practicum site meet the course requirements.
+This coordinator approves the preceptor/practicum site section of the application.
+This coordinator holds student appointments to provide support and guidance on preceptor and practicum site course requirements.

 • Verification field experience coordinator: Responsible for ensuring students have completed the onboarding requirements.
 This coordinator reviews and approves the onboarding section of the application and reviews student accounts in CastleBranch.
 This coordinator holds student appointments to provide support and guidance on onboarding requirements.